 The Denmark community has a long history of commitment to the ongoing care of our bushland reserves, including the Wilson Inlet foreshore and our coastal reserves.
-Of a total of 121 reserves vested with the Shire of Denmark, 80 reserves have natural resource management (NRM) requirements to ensure the maintenance of biodiversity and environmental values.
-(The remaining 41 reserves are for community oriented services such as drainage, emergency services sites, and communications).
-The Purpose of the 80 bushland/coastal reserves ranges from Conservation, Public Recreation, Parkland Management, and resource extraction (gravel and sand).
-12 of the Shire's reserves are classed as A Class Reserves which secures a higher level of protection of the natural and/or community values.
-An immeasurable amount of bush care management works such as hand weeding, removal of rubbish, flora and fauna surveys and dieback control has been undertaken by the Denmark community in our reserves.
-This has been volunteer in-kind works, or funded works carried out by the Shire in collaboration with members of the community and local environmental groups, people who dedicate numerous hours of work to protecting the natural quality of Shire of Denmark reserves.
+Of a total of 167 reserves vested with the Shire of Denmark, over 100 reserves have environmental management requirements to ensure the maintenance of biodiversity and environmental values.
+(The remaining reserves are for community oriented services such as drainage, emergency services sites, and communications).
+The Purpose of the bushland/coastal reserves ranges from Conservation, Public Recreation, Parkland Management, Foreshore Protection and resource extraction (gravel and sand).
+13 of the Shire's reserves are classed as A Class Reserves which secures a higher level of protection of the natural and/or community values.
+An immeasurable amount of bush care management works such as hand weeding, removal of rubbish, flora and fauna surveys, and dieback control has been undertaken by the Shire in collaboration with the Denmark community in our reserves.
+This has involved volunteer in-kind works, or funded works carried out by the Shire in collaboration with members of the community and local environmental groups - people who dedicate numerous hours of work to protecting the natural quality of Shire of Denmark reserves.